-For the Group and the Philippines CEM, no breaches to local OSH regulations were identified, and there were no work-related fatalities, incidents of work-related ill health or high-consequence work-related injuries in 2020.
-There were seven recordable injuries, down from eleven in 2019.
+For the Group and the Philippines CEM, no breaches to local OSH regulations were identified, and there were no work-related fatalities, incidents of work-related ill health or high-consequence work-related injuries in 2021.
+There were 12 recordable injuries, an increase from 7 in 2020.
+These injuries were mainly due to trips and falls and were minor in nature.
 Going forwards, the aim is to further improve our OSH management system to drive down all work-related injuries to zero.